Analysis | Why Andrew Cuomo is probably at greater political risk than Gavin Newsom

 As the weeks passed, however, Newsom and Cuomo managed to bring the virus under control.
-Each positioned himself in contrast to President Donald Trump, bolstering their support among heavily Democratic constituencies that fervently disliked the president.
+Each positioned himself in contrast to President Donald Trump, bolstering support among heavily Democratic constituencies that fervently disliked the president.
 Polling from PPIC in California and Siena College in New York show sharp upticks in how the governors were viewed in their states, approval increases that ran in parallel to how Californians and New Yorkers assessed the governors’ handling of the pandemic.

 Over time, however, the percentage of residents viewing the handling of the pandemic critically increased — and so did the percentage of each state’s residents who viewed the governors themselves negatively.

 About a week ago, those shifts in fortune appeared to pose perilous threats to both governors’ political positions.
-Newsom faces a recall effort in his state, a mechanism that could lead to his ouster in the same manner as Gray Davis was ejected in 2003.
-New York has no similar provision, meaning that Cuomo would need to resign in order for his term to end early.
+Newsom faces a recall effort in his state, a mechanism that could lead to his ouster in the same manner Gray Davis was ejected in 2003.
+New York has no similar provision, meaning Cuomo would need to resign for his term to end early.

 The odds of Cuomo stepping down have increased, though, following allegations of sexual harassment from two former aides and a women he met at a wedding.
 At this point, despite an effort to force a recall vote targeting Newsom, it seems more likely that he will serve out his term than that Cuomo will.